frozenpandaman/mangadex-dl/README.md

 Manga "Yotsuba&!" was successfully downloaded
 ```

-Instead of command-line options and manually inserting manga links, you can use a file redirection with some options:
+Instead of manually inserting manga links, you can use a file redirection with some config options:
 ```
-$ python -m mangadex_dl -d all < list.txt
+$ python -m mangadex_dl < list.txt
 ```

 ## License